l2beat/l2beat/packages/frontend/src/content/publications/governance-review-4.md

 ### **On Chain Vote - Long Term Incentives Pilot Program**

 This AIP seeks to establish a Long-term Term Incentives Pilot Program for the DAO to test new incentive designs and answer the necessary questions to ensure we are ready to commit to the long-term program.
-This Pilot Program will distribute a maximum of 45M ARB to protocols building on Arbitrum that were **not** **funded **during STIP or the Backfund \
+This Pilot Program will distribute a maximum of 45M ARB to protocols building on Arbitrum that were **not** funded during STIP or the Backfund.
- \

 The overall cost of the proposal is 45,735,00 ARB, 45,000,000 of which will be distributed to applying protocols.
-The rest 735,000 will be broken down into the following categories: \
+The rest 735,000 will be broken down into the following categories:

 - **Council Members**: 125,000 ARB - 25,000 ARB each
 - **Advisors**: 105,000 ARB - 35,000 ARB each